-- It is recommended that the draw should be arranged so that competitors fly at five minute intervals. - The draw should be arranged so that competitors from one nation are not required to fly within fifteen minutes of each other. - After the draw has taken place, it should be split into three equal groups, A, B and C. - For round one, group A flies first, followed by group B and then group C. - For round two, group B flies first, followed by group C and then group A. - For round three, group C flies first, followed by group A and then group B. - There should be a ten minute break at the end of each hour of flying. - Re-flights (second attempts) should take place at the end of each round. - Replacement attempts may take place at the end of the group in which the attempt was scheduled, or in the scheduled ten minute break at the end of each hour of flying - Replacement attempts and second attempts shall be taken in the original draw order.
+- a) It is recommended that the draw should be arranged so that competitors fly at five minute intervals. - b) The draw should be arranged so that competitors from one nation are not required to fly within fifteen minutes of each other. - c) After the draw has taken place, it should be split into three equal groups, A, B and C. - d) For round one, group A flies first, followed by group B and then group C. - e) For round two, group B flies first, followed by group C and then group A. - f) For round three, group C flies first, followed by group A and then group B. - g) For round four competitors will fly in the reverse order of position after round three, up to position four.
+The competitors in first, second and third places after round three then fly in sequential order, first, second, third. - h) There should be a ten minute break at the end of each hour of flying. - i) Re-flights (second attempts) should take place at the end of each round. - j) Replacement attempts may take place at the end of the group in which the attempt was scheduled, or in the scheduled ten minute break at the end of each hour of flying - k) Replacement attempts and second attempts shall be taken in the original draw order.